It can be the most wonderful time of the year, or it can be one of the most challenging

 Set realistic expectations and stick to them.
 Whether it’s your budget or your time, be realistic about what you can do, and recognize that this might mean that you’ll do less than in previous years.

 Set limits for drinking.
-If you’re working to cut down on drinking, or to stop all together, try to avoid situations where alcohol is involved.
-Even if alcohol misuse isn’t a concern, don’t turn to alcohol if you’re feeling down or lonely.
+If you’re working to cut down on drinking, or to stop all together, try to avoid situations where drinking is involved.
+Even if drinking misuse isn’t a concern, don’t turn to drinking if you’re feeling down or lonely.
 It will only make you feel worse.

 Take time for yourself.This means different things for different people.
 It might mean taking some time away from a family party to take a walk, prioritizing your laundry, or making sure you don’t miss your monthly book club meeting.
 It’s very important to make time for your needs, however trivial they might seem to others.